Parents urged to protect their children this flu season

 An alternative injectable vaccine is also available for those who may not accept the use of porcine gelatine in medical products.
 Parents and carers should contact the immunisation team on the number below to discuss the options available.

-The new e-consent process is easy, secure, and convenient, and can be accessed via smart phone (Apple and Android), tablet or computer.
-The new e-consent form aims to make vaccination sessions run as smoothly as possible, making the process more efficient for schools, parents and carers.
+The e-consent process is easy, secure, and convenient, and can be accessed via smart phone (Apple and Android), tablet or computer.
+It aims to make vaccination sessions run as smoothly as possible, making the process more efficient for schools, parents and carers.

 Prior to their child’s planned immunisation session, parents and carers of children and young people in mainstream education will receive an email or text from their child’s school containing a link to the e-consent form and unique school code.